Docker Installation

 NCache Docker References

-The Dockerfiles provided by NCache at GitHub contain commands to build images for NCache.
-NCache also provides Dockerfiles and supporting resources on GitHub to allow for more flexibility while using the NCache Docker images.
+NCache provides Dockerfiles and supporting resources on GitHub that include commands to build NCache images and offer flexibility for customization.
 You can use these Dockerfiles to make a customized image based on your dependencies to cater to specific needs.

-NCache offers both Enterprise and Professional edition tags.
+NCache offers both Enterprise and Community edition tags.
 For instance, for NCache Enterprise, the tag is as follows:

 alachisoft/ncache:latest